reef-technologies/handbook/README.md

 UPDATE: now we have several staff members who don't know a word of Polish, so the story above is no longer relevant for the purpose of explaining why we communicate in English... but I am leaving it here because it shows a part of our culture: it's ok for all of us to be slightly inconvenienced, to make sure that we properly respect another staff member, even when he or she does not exist yet.

+##### _Do we work on performance problems?_
+&nbsp;&nbsp;&nbsp; We have worked on many performance and scaling problems.
+A recent example includes where an open source file cleaner software was running slow for some use cases (like big files in many directories).
+The issue had a bounty on it as well but no one could solve that problem.
+Our team identified the problem by just looking at it but the client was not sure whether this was a problem, so we wanted to show him.
+And we used pyflame to create a flame graph and show him where most of the time is taken and you won't believe it was taking almost 90% of the time where we identified the problem.
+A file cleaner software which is supposed to search and remove files had a performance bottleneck in searching the files.
+There were like O(n) calls to system to search the file paths.
+We solved the problem and wow, with our solution it got to O(1).

 # Handbook document improvement